2 Options Markets{#sec-c:options}

 2.1 Option Basics

-Options have a finite lifetime, with the contract specifying an expiration date.
+Options have a finite lifetime, with each contract specifying an expiration date.
 Most exchange-traded options can be exercised at any time prior to expiration (American options), while others can only be exercised at the expiration date (European options).
 Despite their names, both types trade on exchanges worldwide.

 - Premium: The price paid to buy an option (like an insurance premium)